sc-ventures/cloudbreak-documentation/docs/trouble-cb.md

 After changing a property, you must regenerate the config file and restart the application.
 There are two ways to do this:

-In newer versions of the cbd command line, you can regenerate the config file and restart the application with a single command:
+In version 1.4.0 and newer of the cbd command line, you can regenerate the config file and restart the application with a single command:

 `cbd restart` - same as cbd regenerate/kill/start.

->>>>TO-DO: Starting with which version of cbd?

-In older versions of the cbd command line, you must run the following three commands:
+In versions earlier than 1.4.0, you must run the following three commands:

 `cbd regenerate` regenerates the Docker compose file `cbd kill` removes all Docker containers (there is no stop command for this).